Chili Black Pearl

 In the direct sun the leaves turn to a dark violet.
 Depending on the light conditions they appear pitch black.
 This makes the small chili plants on balcony, windowsill and any other place an enrichment of their surroundings.
 A lot of light, warmth and slightly moist soil are important at the location.

 Poinsettia ornamental pepper were the model for the robustness of the Black Pearl variety.
 In the 1960s Poinsettia was bred for the Christmas chili variety.
-In America it was common for a long time to bring a small chili as a gift to a Christmas visit.
-In order for the Christ child gift to last for chili novices, the variety was bred with low demands.
-The tradition of giving away chili plants at Christmas should be urgently revived in Germany.
+In USA it was common for a long time to bring a small chili as a gift to a Christmas visit.
+In order for the Christ child gift to last for chili novices, the variety was bred with low demands1.
+The tradition of giving away chili plants at Christmas should be urgently revived in Germany or Europe.

 Black Pearl is the result of a cross between “Royal Black” and a lesser known “86 Arboretum-1” around 1997.

-From the Chili from the US National Arboretum the black pearl Chili inherited its round chili shape.
+From the Chili from the US National Arboretum2 the black pearl Chili inherited its round chili shape.
 Royal Black also contributed the high pigmentation.
 Selected plants were selected to stabilize the new variety.
 During breeding, special emphasis was placed on a strong violet or purple color.
-The plant achieved its breakthrough in 2006 at the latest when it was included in the All-America Selections.
+The plant achieved its breakthrough in 2006 at the latest when it was included in the All-America Selections3.